Azure-Samples/cognitive-services-speech-sdk/quickstart/javascript/node/text-to-speech/README.md

 * Update the `index.js` file with your configuration:
   * Replace the string `YourSubscriptionKey` with your own subscription key.
   * Replace the string `YourServiceRegion` with the service region of your subscription.
-    For example, replace with `westus` if you are using the 30-day free trial subscription.
   * Replace the string `YourAudioFile.wav` with a path you desire.

 ## Run the sample